Weight loss is directly related to the number of calories that goes in and out of your body.

 The takeaway is the method of cutting back 500 calories daily overestimates the weight loss potential.
 It doesn't take in changes in your body and how fewer calories will be burned over time.

-What To Consider When You're Trying to Lose Weight
+What To Consider When Trying to Lose Weight

 Here is also another wrong assumption on weight loss.